sparcians/map/sparta/README.md

 1. `sudo easy_install Pygments==2.5.2` # Do not use HomeBrew!
 Needed for cppcheck-htmlreport
 1. Install XCode and check for clang: `clang --version`

+Additionally, there are Python packages to install
+1. `pip install cython`
+2. `pip install `

 Clone sparta through ssh: `git clone ssh://github.com/sparcians/map.git`

 Attempt a build: